-And we are usually not talking bad quality music neither, mind you: Often this is really good stuff coming my way from little known bands.
+And we are usually not talking bad quality music neither, mind you.
+Often this is really good stuff coming my way from little known bands.
 Amazingly good.

-The same goes – by the way – with reviewers and other suppliers of added services.
+The same goes – by the way – with reviewers and other providers of added services.
 So here many of them often find themselves between a rock and a hard place as far as paying the bills is concerned.

 First: Break down this wall!

 Getting discovered is one of the hardest obstacles bands have to overcome.
-And this of course comes before reaping any decent reward.
+And this, of course, comes before reaping any decent reward.
 Once they managed to get noticed and set up some remuneration, the rule is relatively simple: Size matters.
 The more you sell, the more you will be able to cash in, even if the sales channels by themselves do not pay much.

 But those folks were strangely confused in their somewhat communist belief that all should be free and for the people.
-Never mind the fact that musicians need to eat too, buy equipment, do marketing.
-And so on and so forth.
-This kind of feels like Let There Be Rock done all wrong, spitting into the face of any copyright rule that ever existed may not lead them to nirvana.
+Never mind the fact that musicians need to eat too, buy equipment, or do marketing.
+And by doing so, they forgot that spitting into the face of any copyright rule that ever existed may not lead them to nirvana.

 But is that really so?